How Aerosmith Tried to Carry On With ‘Rock in a Hard Place’

-Perry had actually left the group in the middle of the previous album, 1979's 'Night in the Ruts,' after relations between he and his bandmates -- particularly frontman Steven Tyler, and partially because of everybody's drug and alcohol abuse -- had broken down to the degree where they could no longer get anything done together.
+Perry left the group in the middle of the previous album, 1979's Night in the Ruts, after relations between he and his bandmates – particularly frontman Steven Tyler, and partially because of everybody's drug and alcohol abuse – had broken down to the degree where they could no longer get anything done together.

-"After a certain point I said, 'No, I'm not going back to New York and just sit around and not do anything,'" Perry told Creem (via Aerosmith: the Ultimate Illustrated History of the Boston Bad Boys) in 1980.
+"After a certain point," Perry told Creem (via Aerosmith: the Ultimate Illustrated History of the Boston Bad Boys) in 1980, "I said, 'No, I'm not going back to New York and just sit around and not do anything.'"

-Actually, much of 'Rock in a Hard Place' finds the group without both of its founding guitarists; Brad Whitford left the group partway through the sessions for the album, also frustrated with the lack of progress allegedly caused by Tyler's rampant heroin addiciton: "I wasn't the cog in the wheel that wasn't working."
+By the time Rock in a Hard Place arrived in August 1982, Aerosmith had actually lost both of their founding guitarists: Brad Whitford left partway through the sessions for the album, also frustrated with the lack of progress allegedly caused by Tyler's rampant heroin addiction: "I wasn't the cog in the wheel that wasn't working."

 Watch Aerosmith Perform 'Lightning Strikes'

 There's also the straight-up blues of "Cry Me a River," the blistering, swaggering "Jig Is Up," and the stunningly beautiful "Joanie's Butterfly," a psychedelic, acoustic-guitar based song that turns Exile on Main Street-era Rolling Stones into something more expansive and poppy.

 Unfortunately, the record failed to make much of a dent on the charts, and the new-look band struggled to fill venues much smaller than the arenas they were accustomed to packing in their not-that-distant heyday.
 Joe Perry's solo career similarly fizzled, and over the next few years, the original members of Aerosmith reconciled.